w3f/Grants-Program/applications/Web3Go.md

 * Python

 #### PoC:
 A [web application](https://web3go.xyz/) with three data boards has been built as a  proof of concept.
 We have used the architecture mentioned above to index three kinds of tokens: LIT, ATA, and POLS.
-With nice charts and tables, the transaction, holders are visualized and some addresses have been labeled according to the labeling rules; the second data board listed the crowdloan event on Kusama networks.
-This data board listed the contribution and participants for each project which attends the crowdloan event; the third data board tracks the CDP(collator debt position) status of Karura lending system and provides the real-time status of each account.
+With nice charts and tables, the transaction, holders are visualized and some addresses have been labeled according to the labeling rules; the second data board lists the crowdloan event on Kusama networks.
+This data board lists the contribution and participants for each project which attends the crowdloan event; the third data board tracks the CDP(collator debt position) status of Karura lending system and provides the real-time status of each account.